HGustavs/LenaSYS/dbTables.md

 An entry in the announcement table is created when a teacher creates an announcement.
 There will be one entry in the table for each student that gets the announcement.

 ### box
+"Dugga" entries in the "Webbprogrammering" course.
+2 entries per dugga, 1 txt entry and one other for the dugga type (html, php or js file).
+(NOT IMPLEMENTED YET, NOT FUNCTIONAL.)

 ### class